 Gjirokastër – Stone City Hostel (Closed for winter)

-This hostel made me fall in love with Albania in the first place, so it holds a special piece of my heart.
+This hostel is part of what made me fall in love with Albania in the first place, so it holds a special piece of my heart.
 The Hairy Lemon hostel has probably THE best view out of every hostel maybe ever.
 It’s located a 10-15-minute walk from the centre and has its own beach!
 If you’re looking for a relaxing time on the beach, then this hostel is perfect for that.
 They also do regular family dinners and will go out of their way to make you feel comfortable.
-This hostel is small and cosy, great if you want to get to know other backpackers!
+This Albania hostel is small and cosy, great if you want to get to know other backpackers!
 Make sure you check these 26 things to do in and near the city while you stay there.

 Berat – Berat Backpackers (Closed for winter)